Part of the Food Policy Community Spotlight Series

 Annual Budget: N/A

-Interesting fact about how they are working to positively affect the food system: Equity Advocates works to help food leaders help themselves become more effective advocates in an ever-changing world.
+Interesting fact about how they are working to positively affect the food system: Equity Advocates is working to build an equitable food system with two female co-founders and all female identifying board of directors and advisory board.

-The organization works at a grassroots level to help members maintain a consistent and amplified voice in government by giving them instant access to the Coalition of Advocates, a vibrant coalition of like-minded groups that share information and best advocacy practices.
-It also helps them to foster and maintain relationships with elected officials in order to keep them informed about important local issues.
+Relationship Building: EA works at a grassroots level to help partners have a consistent and amplified voice in government.
+To do so, partners get instant access to a vibrant coalition of like-minded organizations.
+Equity Advocates also help partners foster and maintain relationships with elected officials, keeping them connected and informed about the issues that matter most to their community.

 Number of staff: N/A